-ENTR631 Small Business Marketing (3 hours)
+ENTR631 Small Business Marketing (3 semester hours)

 In this course, students examine the unique marketing challenges faced by entrepreneurs launching new products and/or services.
 Topics include: designing new offerings, targeting customer segments, and marketing on a tight budget.
-The course is designed to be useful for small business owners.
+The course is designed to be useful for small business

-ENTR699 Entrepreneurial Project Capstone (3 hours)
+ENTR699 Entrepreneurial Project Capstone (3 semester hours)

 As a culmination to the graduate-level Master's program in Entrepreneurship, this capstone course focuses on tying together the functional aspects of an entrepreneurial initiative to position it for growth and longevity.
-Topics covered include elements that must be considered by the enterprise to better position the organization for future growth, such as capitalization, market research, management acumen, employee assignments, board of directors' engagements, etc. Students develop a feasibility study as a foundation for the strategic business plan that stresses growth and answers to market shifts.
+Topics covered include elements that must be considered by the enterprise to better position the organization for future growth, such as capitalization, market research, management acumen, employee assignments, board of directors' engagements, etc. Students evaluate the opportunity of their venture as a foundation for the strategic business plan that stresses growth and answers to market shifts.
 This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.

-Criminal Justice
+Criminal Justice (CMRJ)

-CMRJ500 Criminal Justice Ethics (3 hours)
+CMRJ500 Criminal Justice Ethics (3 semester hours)